pike22/pike22/README.md

-- 👋 Hi, I’m @pike22
+- 👋 Hi, I’m Alex Leasor or @aleasor
-- 👀 I’m interested in Python, Java and Game Creation.
+- 👀 I’m interested in software development and Game Creation.
 - 🌱 I’m currently learning Computer Science at the University of Toledo
-- 📫 How to reach me bluepike22@gmail.com
+- 📫 Feel free to reach me at aleasor@gmail.com or Alexander.Leasor@rockets.utoledo.edu

 <!---
 pike22/pike22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.